dunderlab/python-dunderlab.docs/README.md

 ### ```dunderlab_custom_index```

-Can be used to insert custom ReStructuredText index the ```ìndex.rst``` file, this one will be rendered after the main index, and also in the sidebar.
+This setting allows you to insert a custom ReStructuredText into the `index.rst` file.
+This custom index will be rendered following the main index and will also appear in the sidebar.

 ```python